Mature man smiling at friend after glaucoma procedure

 Glaucoma Treatment From Trusted Optometrists

 Both Dr. Cushing and Dr. Coco have been practicing optometrists for over a decade.
 It is their mission to maximize the vision and eye health of every patient they encounter by providing the highest quality of care in a compassionate and efficient atmosphere.
 They understand the importance of getting to know their patients' vision goals and needs to provide the best form of treatment.
-Contact our Denver, CO, office to schedule your appointment if you are due for a routine eye exam or if you are experiencing any changes in your visual field.
+Contact our Denver, CO, practice to schedule your appointment if you are due for a routine eye exam or if you are experiencing any changes in your visual field.

 Denver, CO, Loves Our Office